SteveDoyle2/pyNastran/branches/v0.4_2012-4-23/models/readme.txt

  = written by FEMAP
  - BDF reader - SOL 103
  - OP2 reader - has problems with OP2 written by Linux (while on Windows), Windows OP2 is OK
+   - note the bug is caused by PARAM,POST,-2
+   - if you use PARAM,POST,-1 the op2 works fine
  - no results in GUI